erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: January 24th, 2021
+**Today's Progress:** Wrote code for drawing the room and record of guesses in [Kobold Mastermind](https://github.com/erifo/kobold-mastermind).

+**Thoughts:** I'm frustrated.
+This time I haven't planned ahead *enough*.
+It seems like I'm doomed to never find a middleground.
+Was working on the drawing functions when I began seeing a pattern of repeating code taking shape, so I stopped.
+Bruteforcing this would be stupid, even if it meant I had a working game.
+So far I've tried dividing the game into three clear parts: Model, View, and Controller.
+This worked until a certain point where it just looked like three monoliths instead of one.
+I might have to try writing MVC classes for *all* of my components to get the result I need.

 ### Day 15: January 23th, 2021
 **Today's Progress:** Made flowchart over the [Kobold Mastermind](https://github.com/erifo/kobold-mastermind) user experience.
 Learned more about flowchart creation and usage while doing so.